Bad Freienwalde: Geography

 The town is situated on the Alte Oder, an old branch of the Oder River at the northwestern rim of the Oderbruch basin and the steep rise of the Barnim Plateau.
 It is located 15 km east of Eberswalde, and 50 km northeast of Berlin, near the border with Poland.

 The municipal area comprises the following villages: Altranft, Altglietzen, Bralitz, Hohensaaten, Hohenwutzen, Neuenhagen and Schiffmühle.

 History

 The settlement of Vrienwalde in the Margraviate of Brandenburg was first mentioned in a 1316 deed and appeared as a town in 1364.
 From 1618, the Freienwalde manor was directly held by the Brandenburg prince-electors (Kurfürsten).

+From 1701, Bad Freienwalde was part of the Kingdom of Prussia, and from 1871 also the German Empire.
+From 1815 to 1947, it was administratively part of the Province of Brandenburg.